-To configure the SNMP v1 & v2 community groups (see Figure 115):
+To configure the SNMP v1 & v2 community groups (see Figure 117):

 - 1. Enter the SNMP community name into the entry field next to Get Community Name (the default value is "Public").
 This will allow the NMS to poll status information from the switch (read only). - 2.
 Enter the SNMP community name, into the entry field next to Set Community Name.
-This will allow a NMS to change the status of a data item in the switch. - 3.
-Click on the Update Setting button after you have finished the configuration. - 4.
-Save the configuration (see the Save Configuration Page)
+This will allow an NMS to change the status of a data item in the switch.